nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-bulk-actions.md

 ### How Do I Deal With Errors?

 When an error happens, the user receives a notification once the action completes.
 It is possible for them to copy the error message and the bulk command id in order to contact an administrator.
 An administrator can have a detailed look at the situation by looking at the information related to this bulk command id.

+## Known Limitations

+{{! multiexcerpt name='bulk-actions-known-limitations'}}
+### Support for One Repository at a Time

+Bulk actions are compatible with documents located inside a single repository at a time at this stage.

+- Using the select all functionality and triggering a bulk action will result in this action being applied only on documents located in the current repository.
+- Manually selecting a range and triggering a bulk action will result in a visible error.
+{{! /multiexcerpt}}